Loading...

 How to Treat Kidney Infections and Relieve Symptoms Effectively

-1. Antibiotics for Kidney Infections
+Antibiotics for Kidney Infections

 During the course, the symptoms start diminishing within a few days of treatment.
 However, the patient will be asked for a repeat urine culture test to ensure complete infection removal.
-Some severe kidney infections require prompt treatment to stop the infection and prevent kidney failure and infection from spreading to the bloodstream.
-If the infection still continues, a patient needs to take another course of antibiotics.

-2. Painkillers for Kidney Infections
+Painkillers for Renal Infections

-Patients with an early diagnosis of kidney infection and treated promptly with antibiotics feel better after 2 weeks.
-People of older ages and having underlying conditions take longer to recover.
+People of older ages and with underlying conditions take longer to recover.
 The duration of stay in the hospital depends on how severe the infection is.

 • The patient is severely dehydrated.